Total Soccer News is looking for writers and photographers to help expand our Canadian Premier League coverage.

-We will of course try and assist any photographers and writers in attaining media credentials, should they require them.
+We assist photographers and writers in attaining CPL media credentials, should they require them.

-Prospective photographers should have previous sports photography experience, a decent sports lens (examples: 70-200mm f2.8, 300mm f2.8 or f4, 70-300 f4-5.6) and the ability to send photos on match days from the venue (via DropBox or similar file sharing site).
+Prospective photographers should have previous sports photography experience, a decent sports lens (examples: 70-200mm f2.8, 300mm f2.8 or f4, 70-300 f4-5.6, etc.) and the ability to send photos on match days from the venue (via DropBox or similar file sharing site).
 Previous experience can include professional, junior or amateur sports.

 Both prospective photographers and writers will be asked to supply previous examples of work.
-As previously mentioned there’s no pay connected to the work, however we do require a high level of professionalism in the content we produce and especially in the manner with which we conduct ourselves.
+As previously mentioned there’s no pay connected to the work.
+However we do require a high level of professionalism in the content we produce and especially in the manner with which we conduct ourselves at match days.

 Look forward to hearing from you,